FairwindsOps/insights-docs/docs/features/policy.md

 The top box contains the Rego, which will check the Kubernetes resource for violations, and report back details of the violation to Insights.

 The bottom boxes tell Insights which types of resources this check should be applied to.
+Be sure to give these a descriptive name as well.

 <div>
   <img :src="$withBase('/img/sample-policy.png')" alt="sample policy">